VirusFriendly/SSHapendoes/README.md

 # Standard Un*x authentication.
 @include common-auth
 ```

+Also, if you don't want CatchAll to resolve the attacker's IP.
+Edit your sshd.conf and set `UseDNS no`.

 **Red flag warnings all over the place here.
 Be sure you know what you're doing before proceeding further.
 Don't be mad at me if you kill your box...or worse**

 Lastly, most attackers target the root account.
 To get the passwords for these attacks, you need to first disable the root password.
 Then edit /etc/ssh/sshd_config and enable Root Login